rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_315/readme.md

-# US 220
+# US 315

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 315** As CRM Collaborator, I want to add a video(In the scope of LAPR4, the team does not need to actually generate the video and can use any suitable video file.) of the simulated show so the customer can have a preview of the show.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US315.1 The user must input a video file

 **Dependencies/References:**

+*There is a dependency with US220, because to select a show request it needs to have a user registered.* \
-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US310, because to add a video of a simulation the show proposal must already be registered*

 **Forum Insight:**